desihub/desimodel/doc/testing.rst

 Introduction
 ------------

-Testing desimodel is a bit tricky since most of the code involves reading data files that are not included with the git product.
+Tests using desimodel are a bit tricky since most of the code involves reading data files that are not included with the git product.
 In addition, the data files can be rather large, both individually and as a package.
 This document describes how to create lightweight test branches of the desimodel *data*